eleniharlan/elenijr.net/_posts/2014-02-15-peruvian-corn-cake.md

 4. In another bowl whisk the egg whites to stiff peaks.
 Gently fold into the sweetcorn batter just until combined.

 5. Grease a shallow casserole dish or square baking tin (20x20cm) with olive oil and then pour your batter in.
-(I used my cast iron skillet which worked great)
+(I used my cast iron skillet which worked great.)

 6. Press the bits of cheese into the batter until totally submerged.
 My feta was quite crumbly so the best way I found was to scatter it evenly on top and then use my hands to press down into the batter in a circular motion.